Ben and I have been friends for over 12 years now, but I’ve been his fan longer than that.

 If the joke doesn't work, you're telling it wrong.

 The first time you coached at Pitch Lab were you surprised how well stand-up comedy techniques translated to presentations in the workplace?

 I wasn't surprised cuz the idea is really great and the applications of stand up are self evident in that way.
 As soon as you explained the idea I was on board and I am a tough sell when it comes to ideas that aren't mine:) I can't wait to see where Pitch Lab goes.
 The potential is endless for this type thing.

-Why should folks sign up for your Pitch Lab workshop at Thrive on 10/17?
+Why should folks sign up for your Pitch Lab workshop at the Commons on June 5th?

 It's a no-brainier.
 No matter what you do professionally you will gain from taking part in Pitch Lab.
 No matter what stage of the pitching process you are currently in: beginner to seasoned pitch-er, this workshop will absolutely help move you in the right direction no regardless your end goal.